Octopus Energy: Electric vehicles

 Octopus Group set up Octopus Electric Vehicles in 2021 as an electric vehicle (EV) leasing operation.
-By 2025, the company had become one of the UK’s leading providers, with a fleet of 27, 000 cars (with a further 3,500 on order).
+By 2025, the company had become one of the UK’s leading providers, with a fleet of 27,000 cars (with a further 3,500 on order).
 Being part of an energy group, Octopus Electric Vehicles is able to offer integration of services and equipment - eg a home charger, smart meter, solar panels and heat pump, plus a cheap electricity tariff.

 An electric vehicle charging platform, marketed as “Electroverse”, was launched in 2020, to simplify public charging of both domestic and fleet electric vehicles.
 The service integrated payments at over 1,000,000 chargers worldwide, from 1200 different brands.
 Electroverse teamed up with digital payment firm Visa, to encourage further facilities to business fleets.
 All drivers can use the service, and Octopus Energy customers have the option of paying their charging costs through their domestic energy bills.
+A similar “Octopus Charge” cross-network payment system was launched in North America in August 2026.

-Octopus Energy and Chinese electric vehicle manufacturer BYD announced the UK’s first vehicle-to-grid (V2G) bundle, offering bidirectional charging, to draw electricity at cheap rates and feeding it back to the grid at expensive rates, both helping balance the grid and offering consumer savings.
+Octopus Energy and Chinese electric vehicle manufacturer BYD announced the UK’s first vehicle-to-grid (V2G) bundle.